- Public Interest and Sensitive Issues

 The police should therefore serve a Notice of Intention to Cite Previous Reprimands and Final Warnings under the Rule 10 of the Magistrates Court (Children and Young Persons) Rules 1992 with the summons.
 Failure to give such notice will mean that the Court will not be able to take into account the previous reprimand/final warning, which may materially affect the sentence.

-This guidance expands on, and should be read in conjunction with other specific sections elsewhere in Legal Guidance, such as Sexual Offences.
+This guidance expands on, and should be read in conjunction with other specific sections elsewhere in Legal Guidance, such as Rape and Sexual Offences.
 Also note the Notification requirements.
 Any decision to prosecute or not to prosecute should be free of discrimination on the grounds of sexual orientation and gender.

 If an allegation of any sexual abuse committed by a youth offender has been fully investigated and there is sufficient evidence to justify instituting proceedings, the balance of the public interest must always be carefully considered before any prosecution is commenced.
 Positive action may need to be taken at an early stage of offending of this type.
 Although a youth caution or youth conditional caution may provide an acceptable alternative in some cases, in reaching any decision, the police and the CPS will have to take into account fully the view of other agencies involved in the case, in particular the Social Services.
 The consequences for the victim of the decision whether or not to prosecute, and any views expressed by the victim or the victim's family, should also be taken into account.